jnair37/anthropic-hack/README.md

 ## Overview

-Our tool is designed to help job seekers improve their resume and interview skills through a privacy-first approach.
+Our goal is to help make resume feedback more accessible while providing a convenient way to privatize personal information.
+Therefore, PrivaCV is designed to help job seekers improve their resume and interview skills through a privacy-first approach.
 The tool allows users to:

 1. Upload their resume PDF for automatic redaction of personal identifiers
 2. Review and edit the redacted text before analysis